 Where premises are identified, risk intelligence is available on MDTs/Vehicle Mounted Data Systems (VMDS) installed on appliances.
-Additional information may be obtained from Chemdata through Fire Control.
+Additional information may be obtained from Chemdata.

 The IC/line manager will assess the risk to firefighters and implement appropriate control measures.